 Gross working capital

-Gross working capital has consisted of the total of whole business current assets.
+Gross working capital has consisted of the total of the whole business current assets.

 Gross working capital = Total current assets